+Quoted Prices

+in Active

-Quoted Prices in Active Markets for Identical Significant Observable Significant Unobservable
+Markets for Significant Significant

+Identical Observable Unobservable

 (in thousands) Assets Inputs Inputs

 Asset Category Total (Level 1) (Level 2) (Level 3)

-Japan Plan assets(a) \$4,370 \$ 4,370 -
+Japan Plan assets (a) \$4,370 \$ 4,370

-Taiwan Plan assets ^(b) 311 311
+Taiwan Plan assets(b) 311 311

 \$4,681 \$ 4,681

-(a) The Company selects a pre-packaged portfolio pooled investment fund that is conservative.
-This fund includes investments that are both U.S. and non-U.S. in nature in approximately 52% equities, 44% bonds, and 4% other investments to boost earnings in the medium and long terms, while adopting a flexible hedging approach to reduce risk.
+- (a) The Company selects a pre-packaged portfolio pooled investment fund that is conservative.
+This fund includes investments that are both U.S. and non-U.S. in nature in approximately 52% equities, 44% bonds, and 4% other investments to boost earnings in the medium and long terms, while adopting a flexible hedging approach to reduce risk. - (b) This category includes investments in the government of Taiwan's pension fund.
+The government of Taiwan is responsible for the strategy and allocation of the investment contributions.